ThrowTheSwitch/Unity/docs/UnityConfigurationGuide.md

 #### `UNITY_SUPPORT_VARIADIC_MACROS`

-This will force Unity to support variadic macros when using it's own built-in RUN_TEST macro.
+This will force Unity to support variadic macros when using its own built-in RUN_TEST macro.
 This will rarely be necessary.
 Most often, Unity will automatically detect if the compiler supports variadic macros by checking to see if it's C99+ compatible.
 In the event that the compiler supports variadic macros, but is primarily